ThinkR-open/gitlabr/README.md

   - For a comprehensive overview & introduction see the `vignette("quick-start-gitlabr")`
-  - When writing custom extensions (“convenience functions”) for gitlabr or when you experience any trouble, the very extensive [Gitlab API documentation](http://doc.gitlab.com/ce/api/) can be helpful.
+  - When writing custom extensions (“convenience functions”) for gitlabr or when you experience any trouble, the very extensive [GitLab API documentation](http://doc.gitlab.com/ce/api/) can be helpful.

 *Note that the {gitlabr} package was originally created by [Jirka